adap/flower/.github/PULL_REQUEST_TEMPLATE.md

 ### Description

 <!--
-Describe the problem or link to the issue(s) addressd by this PR.
+Describe the problem addressed by this PR.

 Example: The variable name `rnd` could be misinterpreted as an abbreviation of *random*, but it refers to the current server round.
 -->

-### Reference Issues/PRs
+### Related issues/PRs

 <!--
-Link issue(s) and/or other PRs related to this PR.
+Link issues and/or PRs that are related to this PR.

 Example: Fixes #123.
 See also #456 and #789.
 -->